OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default:

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Define post checkpoint lua script name.
+        <p class="scene-class-attr-comment">Define post checkpoint lua script name.
 This script is loaded into renderer just after every checkpoint file write completion then executed simultaneously with MCRT threads.
 Renderer sets some lua global variables and lua script can access them.
 See details in rendering-wiki checkpoint/resume page.
 If empty, post checkpoint script execution is disabled.</p>

     </p>